acmoura/acmoura.github.io/content/publication/pandemic.md

 +++
 # Abstract and optional shortened version.
-abstract = "Newly emerging infectious diseases are expected to appear ever more frequently.
-Given the many uncertainties surrounding a new disease, we study global eradication efforts as a game of incomplete information.
-While models of disease eradication under perfect information tend to have multiple equilibria, we show that, for a world consisting of N ≥ 2 countries, even a small amount of uncertainty leads to equilibrium uniqueness.
-Our equilibrium has several implications.
-First, pandemics can be rational.
-Second, a rational pandemic may be inefficient.
-Third, less harmful diseases may cause more deaths.
-Our framework sheds light on the current COVID-19 pandemic." abstract_short = "" title = "Rational pandemics" date = "2020-04-01"
+abstract = "We study why some infectious diseases become pandemics whilst others get eradicated, and suggest a mechanism to prevent the next pandemic in a game of incomplete information.
+While eradication games of perfect information tend to have multiple equilibria, we show that, for a world consisting of N ≥ 2 countries, even a small amount of uncertainty leads to equilibrium uniqueness.
+In equilibrium, a pandemic may occur even though eradication would have been efficient, and less harmful diseases may cause more deaths.
+We then extend the game and, prior to an outbreak, let a subset of countries commit to eradication whenever it is not dominated.
+The equilibrium is again unique.
+Selection of the efficient no-pandemic equilibrium is facilitated by this type of international cooperation." abstract_short = "" title = "Pandemic policy in a global game" date = "2020-04-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.